non-npc/IMDB-DB-Tools/README.md

 - Local SQLite database browser
 - Search by title, type, genre, year, and rating
 - Personal collection with watched and owned status
-- Notes, tags, descriptions, and poster paths stored separately from the IMDb database
 - Poster downloads from IMDb using headless Chromium
 - Optional TMDB support for missing descriptions
 - Optional IMDb plot scraping when a description is missing